ece362-purdue/f2022-public-labs/lab-4/lab_4.md

 ##  Part A: Implementing the control logic [40 Points]

-In this step, you will be implementing the control logic block in the following diagram.
+In this step, you will be implementing the control logic block (control signals highlighted in blue) in the following diagram.
+Additional guidance for how this processor works can be found in Part 3 of the single-cycle processor slides.
+Helpful hits are located at the bottom of the lab document.

 ![Single Cycle Processor](img/ss.jpg)